 NOTE: Do not create a separate rule set for streaming media filtering, but insert the rules for this process n suitable other rule sets, for example, in the Media Type Filtering rule set.

-Streaming media filtering is usually performed in the response cycle of the filtering process on Secure Web Gateway, where streaming media is received that web servers send in response to user requests.
+Streaming media filtering is usually performed in the response cycle of the filtering process on Web Gateway, where streaming media is received that web servers send in response to user requests.
 A suitable rule set for use in this cycle and for inserting rules for streaming media filtering into is Download Media Type, which is nested in the Media Type Filtering rule set.

 Configuration items you can use to create a process for streaming media filtering include: